sliu750/Data-Visualization-Team-Project/README.md

         height="600"
         frameborder="0"></iframe>
 <br><br>
 Another important aspect of agriculture is meat production.
-Here you can see changes in the primary types of meat production over the years, and the countries that are primarily producing those meats.
+Here you can see changes in the primary types of meat production (beef, pork, poultry, lamb) over the years, and the countries that are primarily producing those meats.

 <iframe src="https://public.tableau.com/views/meatproduction_stackedhorizontally_country/Sheet2?:showVizHome=no&:embed=true"
         width="1200"